Agent Swarm Architectures Compared: Kimi K2.5 vs. Airtable HyperAgent vs. CrewAI

 - Data-native: Deep integration with Airtable's relational database

-- Enterprise-ready: HyperAgent offers governance, audit trails, compliance
+- Enterprise-ready: HyperAgent adds governance, audit trails, compliance

-- No code required: Business users orchestrate agents directly
+- No code required: Business users can orchestrate agents directly

 Weaknesses